 Troubleshooting became ‘troublesome’

-Troubleshooting was challenging to say the least – mainly because none of the normal application or Windows error logs provided any insight into why the dictation software no longer saw the microphone.
+Troubleshooting was challenging to say the least – mainly because none of the normal application or Windows error logs provided any insight into why the Dragon Dictation software no longer saw the microphone.
 Making things more complicated, the microphone actually worked outside the application and appeared to be functioning completely normal.

 How we used Goliath’s Event Log Management Software to Troubleshoot & Remediate